On Turkish Music

 Traditional forms of art music and folk music lived side by side with the new religion.

 Particularly vigorous art music traditions existed within the boundaries of the ancient Persian Empire.
 This region brought forth many Arab theorists of music, among them the 11th-century scholar Ibn Sina, known to western civilization as Avicenna.
-These theorists’ devised sophisticated edifices of music theory based a close knowledge of acoustics and astronomy.
+These theorists’ devised sophisticated edifices of music theory

 At popular level there developed any number of local variations of Islam, incorporating elements of the local religion.
 These local variants took a less hostile view of music than orthodox Islam did.
 The upshot was that, in spite of its opposition to music in principle, in practice Islam tolerated music and music making.
 Of course, music was modified under the influence of Islam.
 For instance, forms resembling the azan acquired a superior status to other traditional musicals forms.
 Then again, the Islamic view of women has made women performers a rare feature of traditional Arab music, at least on official occasions.
 It is only in our own age that female vocalists have become common, and their activities have been mainly confined to popular music.